kschweiger/TDDIntroduction/markdown/the_basics.md

     assert theCalculator.divide(6,2) == 3
 ```

+### Test parameterization

 Let's parametrize the tests so we can check that the caluclator does not only work by chance with the number we choose.
-In `pytest` parametrization is also added via a function decorator: `@pytest.mark.parametrize()`.
+In `pytest` parametrization is added via a function decorator: `@pytest.mark.parametrize()`.

 The syntax here a bit confusing.
 Inside the decorator, first a the parameter names (string) are set.
 And then a list is passed as the next parameter.
 The list contains tuples for each set of paramters to be tested.
 The elements in the tuple need to correspond to the number of parameter names.
 In case of one paramter we can just pass a list of values.